Eliminate Marketing Overwhelm

 ACTION #2: RECONNECT

-Once you do the “logical” revisiting of the marketing basics, it is a good idea to balance this with a dose of reflection and intuition.
+Once you do the “logical” revisiting of the marketing basics, it is a good idea to balance this with a dose of reflection and intuition to eliminate marketing overwhelm.

 Take some space to journal, free-write or brain dump.
 Go for a walk.
 Pull out post it notes and write out all your ideas.
 Pray.
 Meditate.
 Do whatever it is that you do to create space for yourself and your ideas.